gurjeetsinghvirdee/gurjeetsinghvirdee/README.md

   <hr>

   <p align="center">
-    <h3>Skilled on MERN Stack role eager to join a creative, problem solving team.
+    <h3>Skilled on MERN stack role eager to join a creative, problem solving team.
 Ability to learn and implement new technologies quickly.</h3></p>

   <hr>